6 Things Contractors Should Be Aware of in False Claims Act Qui Tam Lawsuits

 Government fraud investigations can take a long time.
 It is not unusual for an investigation to take two to three years.
 The Relator’s attorney may have to request extensions from the court to keep the case under seal.

-5. What Exposure of Liability Does the Contractor Have in a Qui Tam False Claims Act Lawsuit?
+5. What Exposure of Liability Does the Contractor Have in a Federal False Claims Act and Qui Tam Litigation?

-Therefore, having a viable False Claims Act defense attorney that understands underlying procurement law can be extremely helpful when defending your case(s).
+Therefore, having a viable federal False Claims Act and qui tam litigation defense attorney that understands underlying procurement law can be extremely helpful when defending your case(s).

-In a Qui Tam lawsuit, and in addition to any settlement or rulings during litigation, or paying times the amount (treble) for government losses, the contractor may be liable for the responsible for the Relator’s attorney’s fees over and beyond any contingency fees to the Relator.
+In a Qui Tam case, and in addition to any settlement or rulings during litigation, or paying times the amount (treble) for government losses, the contractor may be liable for the Relator’s attorney’s fees over and beyond any contingency fees to the Relator.

-6. Should You Settle or Go to Trial in a Qui Tam Case?
+6. Should You Settle or Go to Trial in a Qui Tam Lawsuit?

 Without a deep understanding of the underlying substantive law that drives the allegations, a government’s case going to trial could be risky.
 It is important to know that the government has to first prove that the underlying regulation(s) were violated (Buy American Act or SBA small business regulations etc.) before invoking the False Claims Act.
 There are always risks on both the DOJ’s side and the Defendant contractor.
 This is yet another reason why having the right Qui Tam False Claims Act defense attorney on your team can make the difference.